 I remember my brothers kite loosing a wing when he flew it from a cliff over the ocean, and my own just wearing out from constant use.
-Since then I have been looking for the kite.
+Since then I have been looking for these kites.
 (Found it, see below)

-They list in thier online catalog the toy plane kite I remembered so well. right down to the same colors.
+They list in their online catalog the toy plane kite I remembered so well.
+Right down to the exact same colors.
 It is 64cm wing span with and 29cm length, and comes with its own flying line.

-The Canadian Aero Kite is aviable via their web site www.aerokite.ca
+The Canadian Aero Kite is available via their web site www.aerokite.ca

 Pardon my drawing skills with MS Paint...but you should get the general idea from this.
 I'm going to try and make something similar from balsa, but I've got to sort out what I'm going to do where the axle passes through the body.
 I am considering skateboard bearings as they're small & unsealed (open, and easy to spin).